Phantasy Star (video game): Release

 A series of Phantasy Star compilations were released for the Sega Saturn, Game Boy Advance, and PlayStation 2.
 The Saturn version was released in 1998.
 It includes both hiragana and katakana alphabets, an improvement from the original which had only katakana due to limited memory.
 The 2008 PlayStation 2 version is based on the Saturn version and has additional features.
 The Game Boy Advance compilation was a straight emulation and was the only compilation released outside Japan.
 Phantasy Star also appeared in emulated form on Sonic's Ultimate Genesis Collection for the Xbox 360 and PlayStation 3, and on the Wii via the Virtual Console in 2009.
 In 2018, a port developed by M2 was released through the Sega Ages label for the Nintendo Switch.
-This version includes enhancements such as options to make the game easier and faster, guides for items, spells, and monsters, the FM soundtrack, hiragana support, and a dungeon auto-mapping feature.
+This version includes enhancements such as options to make the game easier and faster, guides for items, spells, and monsters, the Japanese Mark-III FM soundtrack, hiragana support, and a dungeon auto-mapping feature.
 Naka's tricky programming efficiencies to save memory in the original proved difficult for the programmers handling the port.

 Phantasy Star was remade for the PlayStation 2 as Phantasy Star Generation: 1 and released on August 28, 2003, in Japan.
 It was the inaugural release in the Sega Ages 2500 series, Sega's budget label for re-releasing old games for the PlayStation 2.
 The remake features new graphics, real-time 3D dungeons, new music, and more cutscenes with extended dialogue.
 The battles now depict all the characters.
 Conspiracy Entertainment planned an American release as part of a Phantasy Star Trilogy pack, including remakes of Phantasy Star II and IV but it never happened.
 After the remake of II was released in Japan, the remake of IV was canceled, thus the trilogy set was also canceled.
 The two remakes were released on the PlayStation Network in Japan as PS2 Classics in 2014.
 A complete fan translation of Phantasy Star Generation: 1 was released by fan site Phantasy Star Cave.